Kelseyville Wastewater Treatment

 - 6 lift stations (4-Kelseyville, 1-Corinthian, and 1-State Park) and over 4 miles of force main piping conveying wastewater flows to the Kelseyville Treatment Plant (Gaddy Lane).
 Two pumps convey the treated effluent from the Gaddy Lane facility to the evaporation ponds on Mt.
 Konocti.

 The Kelseyville facility was originally constructed 40 years ago for a much smaller community.
 Over the years, the number of customers has grown, and by 2009, the treatment plant and facilities are currently operating at, or near capacity.
 The 12-month averaged increase (2008) in the Kelseyville customer base is 1.8%.
-In 2005, the Regional Water Quality Control Board issued a Cease and Desist Order.
-In response to that Order and growth in the customer base, in 2010, the District expanded the treatment facility through the converstion to an aerated lagoon process.
+In 2010, the District expanded the treatment facility through the conversion to an aerated lagoon process.

 The final stages of expansion including the addition of the second half of a new force main to the storage and disposal/reuse facilities is the primary focus within the system.
 Disposal capacity at the percolation-evaporation ponds will need to be increased in the in the near future.

 Besides the expansion efforts, the District is moving forward toward the development of a Network Hydraulic Model for the collection system.
-Efforts for Kelseyville will be considered after the Middletown model is completed.
 The hydraulic model will provide staff a tool to better evaluate structure, capacity and flows within the collection system, and will identify the areas within the collection system where infrastructure improvements are necessary in response to planned community growth.Treatment Plant: Kelseyville

 Type: Rich Aerated Lagoon process